 6.0 Roles and Responsibilities:

 6.1 Individual Director:

 - All the questionnaires should be completed and submitted to the Group Corporate Secretary or consultant if a consultant is involved.

-- Any other comments/ suggestions could be made in the column at the end of the questionnaire.
+- Any other comments/ suggestions could be made in the designated field of the questionnaire.

-- To record comments on the Director’s/Member’s assessment in the space at the end of the relative Committee questionnaires before submission to the NRCG.
+- To record comments on the Director’s/Member’s assessment if any in the space provided before submission to the Group Corporate Secretary.

 - The Chairman of the Board will oversee the performance evaluation process.

 - To review the Board’s assessment done by each Director

 - Submitting a summary of the evaluation to the Board/Shareholders.

 - The Group Corporate Secretary will circulate the questionnaires to all the Directors and submit them for further actions to the respective committees or coordinate with the consultant for the same as the case may be.